When you want to generate a WooCommerce feed for your preferred merchant, you need to configure the feed according to your merchant’s requirements.

 For example, here I’ve selected Google Shopping as the merchant, and you can see the required attributes for Google Shopping:

-Here, you can see that there’s an attribute column on the left, next is Type, Value, Prefix, Suffix, Output Sanitization, and Output Limit columns.
+Here, you can see that there’s an attribute column on the left, next are the Type, Value, Prefix, Suffix, Output Sanitization, and Output Limit columns.

 When you click on any of the attributes, you will see a list of attributes that you can put in this feed.
 Just select a new attribute from the list and the newly selected attribute will replace the previous attribute.